 To assess the purported impact COVID-19 had on the mental health of Indian descendants residing in Ireland, Mental Daily conducted an online survey among 208 Irish adults in early September 2021.
 The respondents were between the ages of 18 and 65, with nearly a similar amount of male (52%) and female (48%) recruitment.

-The survey found that 77% of respondents reported experiencing decreased mood as a result of the COVID-19 pandemic and about 76% saw a considerable increase in anxiety.
-73% say they experienced higher levels of stress and fatigue than usual since the start of the COVID-19 pandemic, while 56% of respondents experienced a considerable decline in their overall state of well-being, with only 44% of respondents reported experiencing positive well-being.
+The survey found that 77% of respondents reported experiencing decreased mood as a result of the COVID-19 pandemic, and about 76% saw a considerable increase in anxiety.
+73% say they experienced higher levels of stress and fatigue than usual since the start of the COVID-19 pandemic, while 56% of respondents experienced a considerable decline in their overall state of well-being, with only 44% of respondents reporting experiencing positive well-being.

 The survey also uncovered that the majority of respondents had excessively consumed news coverage surrounding COVID-19 via social media (61%), potentially contributing to a considerable decrease in mental well-being.

-Overall, the respondents were assessed for a range of psychological impacts, including effects toward their state of well-being, anxiety, sleep, and sociability since the start of the pandemic, along with social impacts directly attributed to the pandemic, such as major changes to occupational status, income and revenue, and marital/interpersonal relationships.
+Overall, the respondents were assessed for a range of psychological impacts, including effects on their state of well-being, anxiety, sleep, and sociability since the start of the pandemic, along with social impacts directly attributed to the pandemic, such as major changes to occupational status, income and revenue, and marital/interpersonal relationships.

 The findings suggest a considerable COVID-19 impact on the mental health of Irish residents of Indian descent, with excessive consumption of social media potentially contributing to the negative effects measured in the study.

 In the midst of the survey’s release, we asked Dr. Pradeep Chadha, an integrative psychiatrist based in Dublin, Ireland, about the COVID-19 impact on the mental health of Irish-Indians.
-Dr. Chadha stated that Irish-Indians are most vulnerable to certain neuropsychiatric conditions, but as a result of their culture and tradition, are resilient.
+Dr. Chadha stated that Irish-Indians are most vulnerable to certain neuropsychiatric conditions, but as a result of their culture and tradition, they are resilient.